About MIC Worldwide

 We are a privately held company, independently owned and managed by the partners.

 Dafne is a Partner for MIC Worldwide responsible for overseeing daily operations and business strategy, including finance, administration and corporate strategy.

 Dafne G. Heinzmann is an accomplished leader in international business, holding key positions in U.S. and foreign firms operating in both Latin America and the United States.
 Dafne holds a Master’s Degree in Strategic Business Administration from the Universidad de Belgrano.
 Dafne is fully bilingual and bicultural.

 Christopher T. Macolini

-Christopher T. Macolini is the Managing Director and Chief Operations Officer for MIC Worldwide, with operational responsibilities and global oversight for the company.
+Christopher T. Macolini is a Partner for MIC Worldwide, with operational and client acquisition responsibilities.

 MIC Worldwide’s team is comprised of the best case agents, investigators, researchers, analysts and report writers in the industry and backed by a solid administrative staff.
 Our Headquarters is based in Miami, commonly referred to as the gateway to Latin America.

 Our Operations Center is based in Asuncion, Paraguay, from which we manage assignments through our extensive network of resources.
 We also have a satellite office in Argentina